The characters present in Stephen King's IT.

 - Giant Spider: Not IT's true form, but probably as close to it as any human is able to perceive.
 It's more of an "anchor" that allows It to exist and influence the world.

-- Gender Bender: IT's favorite form is Pennywise the Dancing Clown, which is implicitly male, but IT is actually female.
+- Gender Bender: IT's favorite form is Pennywise the Dancing Clown, which is implicitly male, but IT's final form as a spider is female.
+This is because it is an approximation of IT's pregnancy.

 - Genius Loci: IT practically is Derry.
 The fact that Derry recovers following the end of the book is a hint that IT is still alive.